Degree Details

 • Language Acquisition in Deaf Children

-This concentration includes completing all the requirements for Deaf Education (licensure) as well as the requirements for the early childhood education or special education licensure.
-In addition, you’ll choose from additional courses, depending on which dual licensure you are pursuing.
+This specialization includes all requirements for Deaf Education (Licensure) and either early childhood education or special education licensure.
+You’ll also choose additional courses based on which dual licensure you are pursuing.

 • Topics in Child Development and Education